FerretDB/FerretDB/website/blog/2023-08-08-deploy-run-ferretdb-leafcloud.md

 ### Prerequisites

 - Kubectl
-- Leafcloud account (ensure you have enough volumes to run the cluster)
+- Leafcloud account (ensure you have enough volume to run the cluster)

 ### Creating a Kubernetes Cluster in Leafcloud

 We will start by creating a Kubernetes cluster, using the OpenStack CLI.
 Leafcloud manages and deploys container clusters using the OpenStack Magnum project.

-Start by installing the OpenStack CLI using the following command:
+Start by installing the OpenStack CLI; we'll be following the [Leafcloud guide](https://docs.leaf.cloud/en/latest/Getting-Started/Using-Openstack-CLI/) to help us set this up.
+You can also follow the [OpenStack CLI installation guide](https://docs.openstack.org/mitaka/user-guide/common/cli_install_openstack_command_line_clients.html) to set up the CLI for your OS.

 ```sh
 sudo apt update -y